toma-x/exploring-order-book-predictability/README.md

 ## Data dowload and processing

 The study referenced in [5] implies that the initial level provides the most valuable information.
-In line with this perspective, the data we use is the BTCUSDT book ticker (the first level of the order book), publicly available for the first day of each month on [Tardis.dev](https://tardis.dev).
+In line with this perspective, the data used is the BTCUSDT book ticker (the first level of the order book), publicly available for the first day of each month on [Tardis.dev](https://tardis.dev).
 The notebook will automatically fetch historical order book data for BTCUSDT for the past six months, process the data, and prepare it for training.

 ## Training the Model